-Welcome to SpiritMAMA, my little oasis in the enchanted forest, where I share cool stuff – art, music, fashion, people, culture, deep thoughts around my favourite things: my family, alternative medicines, the occult, esoteric, mysterium, pagan gods, magic, the paranormal.
+Welcome to SpiritMAMA, my little oasis deep in the forest, where I share cool stuff – art, music, fashion, people, culture, deep thoughts around my favourite things: my family, alternative medicines, the occult, esoteric, mysterium, pagan gods, magic, the paranormal.
 Fairies and folktales, curiosities, beautiful things, light and dark.
+Forays into Traditional Chinese Medicine, herbalism, unschooling, yoga, self-development, shamanism.

 I’m a mum raising tiny pagans inside the seasons and cycles of nature.
 Teaching kids to love the earth and care about what’s happening around them.